Progress Over Perfection: The Classroom Mantra Every Student Needs

 Every design in this story is printed on demand and shipped worldwide by Redbubble.

-Stickers students actually want
+Stickers students actually want to keep

 Shop the sticker →